Law School Transfer Students

 - Take the LSAT (within the past five years).

-- Register with the Law School Admissions Council (LSAC) so that an official Law School Data Assembly Service (LSDAS) report will be sent to New England Law.
+- Register with the Law School Admissions Council (LSAC) so that an official Credential Assembly Service (CAS) report will be sent to New England Law.

 - Forward the following documentation to New England Law:

-- A letter of good standing from the dean of your current law school
+- A letter of standing from the dean of your current law school

 - One letter of recommendation from a law professor